Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 #### 3.3.6 Transfer of RFID-codes and Student and/or Employee Numbers to Alexia
 *Legal Ground f, postpay on drinks*
-If a member of Inter-*Actief* has signed a consumption authorizatoin with regard to collecting expenses at drinks, then these purchases need to be registered so that the incurred costs can be collected at a later date.
+If a member of Inter-*Actief* has signed a consumption authorization with regard to collecting expenses at drinks, then these purchases need to be registered so that the incurred costs can be collected at a later date.
 For this purpose we use a self developed system called Alexia.
 To register the purchases in this system we share the RFID-codes and student or employee numbers of the member with this application.
 The details of the data processing of this system is handled further in the privacy document of this application.

 ### 3.4 The Goals of Inter-*Actief*

-#### 3.4.1 Aquisition and Storage of a Name When Filing Complaint
+#### 3.4.1 Acquisition and Storage of a Name When Filing Complaint
 *Legal Ground f, complaints database*
 The members of Inter-*Actief* that have a complaint about the education can submit it via the website of Inter-*Actief*.
 To respond to the complaint later it is necessary that the name of the complainant is saved.

 ### 3.5 Meetings

-#### 3.5.1 Aquisition and Storage of Name in the Context of GMM and BM Authorizations and Absence
+#### 3.5.1 Acquisition and Storage of Name in the Context of GMM and BM Authorizations and Absence
 *Legal Ground c, keeping of authorizations*
 If a member submits a notice of absence for a meeting within Inter-*Actief*, or authorizes someone else for that meeting, then Inter-*Actief* is legally required to save these absences and authorizations.